farm-ng/amiga-dev-kit/website/docs/brain/custom-applications.md

 # Developing Custom Applications

 :::tip
-We now have a full tutorial that walks you through every step of creating custom applications!
+We now have a full tutorial that walks you through creating custom applications that interact with cameras and drive your Amiga from the brain!

 Check it out at [Virtual Joystick Tutorial](./../examples/virtual_joystick/00_overview.md).
 :::